 The experience is consistent across the individuals I work with: you are asleep, and then you are not.
 The mind turns on — thoughts arrive without invitation, heart rate elevates, and the body feels alert.
 Falling back asleep feels out of reach, not because of worry, but because the body is in a state of activation.

 A 2016 study by de Zambotti and colleagues found that perimenopausal women with insomnia showed no recovery of parasympathetic tone during sleep following a stress exposure.
-Where premenopausal women returned to parasympathetic dominance (lower heart rate, reduced arousal) once asleep, the perimenopausal group remained in sympathetic activation throughout sleep (de Zambotti et al., 2016).
-The autonomic nervous response stayed in an aroused state — elevated heart rate, reduced heart rate variability — rather than returning to the restorative parasympathetic mode that characterizes normal sleep.
+Where perimenopausal women without insomnia showed delayed but present recovery of parasympathetic tone, the insomnia group remained in sympathetic activation throughout sleep (de Zambotti et al., 2016).
+The autonomic pattern stayed in an aroused state — elevated heart rate, reduced heart rate variability — rather than returning to the restorative parasympathetic mode that characterizes normal sleep.

 Declining estrogen may also increase amygdala reactivity — the amygdala being the brain region that processes alertness-related stimuli and generates arousal responses.
-With greater amygdala reactivity, low-level stimuli that would not have caused waking in earlier reproductive stages — a sound, a temperature change, a brief arousal — can trigger a full cortisol-mediated wake event (Fidecicchi et al., 2024).
+With greater amygdala reactivity, low-level stimuli that would not have caused waking in earlier reproductive stages — a sound, a temperature change, a brief arousal — can trigger a full cortisol-mediated wake event.

 This distinction matters: the 3am racing mind during perimenopause is not “anxiety” in the psychological sense.
 It has a hormonal and autonomic basis.
 The cortisol spike comes first; the mental activation follows.